The MATLAB Variables editor provides a convenient interface for viewing, modifying, and plotting dataset arrays.

 For example, you can add a new patient observation to the

 set.
-To enter a new last name, add a string to the end of the variable
+To enter a new last name, add a character vector to the end of

 Gender is a